What we do & why we do it

 The work we do:

-- In 2015, we launched a new Restorative Narrative Fellowship program, which provides five journalists with a stipend to spend six months telling Restorative Narratives in various communities.
+–Fellowship program.
+In 2015, we launched a new Restorative Narrative Fellowship program, which provides half a dozen media practitioners with a stipend to spend six months telling Restorative Narratives in various communities.
 One of our goals with the fellowship is to deepen our understanding of Restorative Narrative — a term we coined to describe a genre of stories that show how people and communities are learning to rebuild and recover in the aftermath, or midst of, difficult times.
 Throughout the fellowship, we want to give more media practitioners the opportunity to tell these narratives — which locate the opportunity in disruption and move beyond questions of “what happened?” to questions of “what’s possible?”
 We highlight Restorative Narratives on our website and also hold discussions about why these narratives are important to society.
 Along these lines, we are also interested in Solutions Journalism, Peace Journalism and Constructive Journalism.

-- As we grow our organization, we are exploring ways to support the work of journalists, filmmakers, photographers and others who want to create restorative narratives and other forms of strength-based narrative.
+Learning resources.
+As we grow our organization, we are exploring ways to support the work of journalists, filmmakers, photographers and others who want to create restorative narratives and other forms of strength-based narrative.
 We’ve started to do some training around Restorative Narratives and how the media can create positive change.
-We are also working with the University of Oregon on research related to Restorative Narrative.
+We are also working with the University of Oregon on research related to Restorative Narrative and are beginning to create a Restorative Narrative Toolkit for practitioners, educators, and students, who want to learn more about the genre.

 Why we do it: